ChainAgnostic/CAIPs/CAIPs/caip-27.md

 status: Draft
 type: Standard
 created: 2020-12-12
-updated: 2024-07-02
+updated: 2024-08-12
 requires: 2, 25, 171, 217
 ---

 ## Simple Summary

-CAIP-27 defines a JSON-RPC method for a wallet-connected application to invoke a wallet invoke an JSON-RPC method in a specified context defined by a valid [scopeObject][CAIP-217] and tagged with a [sessionId][CAIP-171] for maintaining session continuity.
+CAIP-27 defines a JSON-RPC method for a wallet-connected application to invoke an JSON-RPC method, targeted for a specified target that is defined by a valid [scopeObject][CAIP-217], and tagged with a [sessionId][CAIP-171] for maintaining session continuity if applicable.

 ## Abstract